 A B2B integration is where two or more organisations implement a variety of integrations, in order to enable cross-partner collaboration.
 One of these businesses will often be an MSP or vendor, providing a service to a customer.
-And there will be number of services and software products in place, which both parties will need to work on together.
+And there will be a number of services and software products in place, which both parties will need to work on together.

 An essential part of any business to business integration, is understanding the shared goals between each organisation.
-This is a commonly missed during B2B integration projects, which leads to long term imbalances and biases within the services.
+This is commonly missed during B2B integration projects, which leads to long-term imbalances and biases within the services.
 Another important observation is that shared goals are not just desired outcomes from software or software integrations.
 They are collective outcomes from two organisations collaborating over tools, processes, people and teams.

-The people and process side of integration is often not given the attention it requires in order for a business to get the true value it desires from high performing integrations.
-This is most true in B2B collaborations, where leaders often feel hesitant to discuss the differences in the way their two (or more) organisations work.
+The people and process side of integration is often not given the attention it requires in order for a business to get the true value it desires from high-performing integrations.
+This is most true in B2B collaborations, where leaders often feel hesitant to discuss the differences in the way their two (or more) organizations work.
 This is because they are afraid of then having to change how they work, in order to fall in line with another (often bigger!) organisation.
 Modern or Next Generation integration approaches hold the answer to this issue, in that they empower every business, team and individual involved to keep their own tools and processes in place.